 You may drop an uncompleted course at any time before your course expiration date using Flexible Registration.
 You may not drop a course after taking the final exam, or for courses that do not have a final exam, after submitting the final assignment.
 Please note that in order to receive a partial refund, you must drop a class within the first 30 days.
 Refer to the Withdrawal Refund Schedule for information on partial refund amounts.

-If you drop a course using before your nine-month enrollment period expires, no grade will be reported to the Registrar, the course will not appear on your transcript, and the course will not be included in attempted hours calculations.
+If you drop a course using before your six-month or nine-month enrollment period expires, no grade will be reported to the Registrar, the course will not appear on your transcript, and the course will not be included in attempted hours calculations.

 To Drop a Course